crest-summit/summit-email-templates/proposal/approval/routingCanceledApprover.md

-Subject: [Summit] Proposal ${proposal.identifier} has been Returned for Correction By ${proposal.authority}
+Subject: [Summit] Proposal ${proposal.identifier} has had Routing Canceled By ${proposal.authority}

 [@wrap]
-Proposal ${proposal.identifier} was returned for correction by ${proposal.authority} for the following reason:
+Proposal ${proposal.identifier} has had routing canceled by ${proposal.authority} for the following reason:
 [/@wrap]

 [@wrap]
 ${proposal.dispositionComment}
 [/@wrap]

-Proposal Team: Please sign in to Summit (summit.vt.edu) to make the necessary corrections and re-route the proposal for review and approvals.

-Approvers: Once the proposal has been routed after corrections have been made, approvers will need to approve the modified version of the original proposal.
+Note: Once the proposal has been routed after corrections have been made, approvers will need to approve the modified version of the original proposal.

 ------------------------------------------------------------------------
 [@wrap]